ISCA/ICAN Webinar Series

-The Iowa School Counselor Association (ISCA) and the Iowa College Access Network (ICAN) provides comprehensive training for Iowa school counselors on a variety of topics throughout the year.
-Click here to log-in and register.
+The Iowa School Counselor Association (ISCA) and ICAN provide comprehensive training for Iowa school counselors on a variety of topics throughout the year.
+Registration is open to current ISCA members.

 Have a topic suggestion for a future webinar - email email@example.com.